maize-genetics/phg_v2/docs/qc_metrics.md

   corresponding hVCF files are optional.
 * `--output` - The name for the output metrics table

-> [!NOTE]
+!!! note
-> `calc-vcf-metrics` **is not a general-purpose tool for VCF files**.
+    `calc-vcf-metrics` **is not a general-purpose tool for VCF files**.
-> It was designed specifically for the files produced by
-> `create-maf-vcf`, which are single-sample, haploid gVCFs and hVCFs.
+    It was designed specifically for the files produced by `create-maf-vcf`, which are single-sample, haploid gVCFs and hVCFs.
-> Metrics may not be accurate for VCF files that do not fit this
+    Metrics may not be accurate for VCF files that do not fit this format.
-> format.

 ### Output